-Vlaco tries to reach a smart market for green organic soil improvers and fertilisers.
-The figures below show the markets for Vlaco-compost and digestate.
-In 2019 about 440.000 tonnes of Vlaco-compost were marketed (Figure 1), subdivided into about 327.000 tonnes of green compost and 109.000 tonnes of biowaste compost (vfg compost).
+Vlaco supports the producers to reach a smart market for green organic soil improvers and fertilisers.
+The figures below show the markets for quality assured compost and digestate in Flanders.
+In 2021 about 460.000 tonnes of Vlaco-compost were marketed (Figure 1), subdivided into about 327.000 tonnes of green compost and 109.000 tonnes of biowaste compost (vfg compost).
 The trend for green compost is still increasing while the trend of biowaste compost remains more or less stable.